TomDeneire/nerdify.nvim/README.md

 ## Prerequisites

-- A [Nerd Font](https://github.com/ryanoasis/nerd-fonts) patched font installed and active in your terminal
+- A [Nerd Font](https://github.com/ryanoasis/nerd-fonts) patched font installed and active in your terminal.
+- If you need help installing a Nerd Font, check out [this guide](https://www.nerdfonts.com/font-installation).
 - Neovim ≥ 0.7 (tested with Lua runtime)

 ---